mroavi/vim-julia-cell/README.md

-ipython-cell
+julia-cell
 ============

 Seamlessly run Python code from Vim in Julia, including executing individual code cells similar to Jupyter notebooks and MATLAB.

-ipython-cell is especially suited for data exploration and visualization using Python.
+julia-cell is especially suited for data exploration and visualization using Python.
 You can for example define a code cell that loads your input data, and another code cell to visualize the data.
 This plugin allows you to change and re-run the visualization part of your code without having to reload the data